-ROOFTOPS CLOSED FOR RESTORATION IN 2019.
+ROOFTOPS CLOSED FOR RESTORATION UNTIL SUMMER 2020.

 The visit to the Cathedral rooftops includes two consecutive guided tours: the Archbishop’s Palace of Gelmírez and going up to the church’s rooftops.